-The Nigerian military says bad phone lines prevented soldiers from responding to a school attack that killed nearly 60 people early Tuesday.
+The Nigerian military says bad phone lines prevented soldiers from responding to an attack on a school early Tuesday that killed nearly 60 people.

-In an interview with VOA's Hausa Service Wednesday, military spokesman Eli Lazarus said there were soldiers stationed near the Federal Government College Buni Yadi.
-But he said phones were not working and that nobody could call for help.
+In an interview Wednesday with VOA's Hausa Service, a spokesman for the Nigerian Joint Task Force, Eli Lazarus, says there were soldiers stationed near the Federal Government College Buni Yadi but because the phones were not working, nobody could reach them.

-Authorities placed the initial death toll at 29 but reporters who went to the local mortuary say 59 people were killed.
+Lazarus gave an official death toll of 29 but reporters who went to the local mortuary say 59 people were killed.
 The school is co-educational, but all of those killed were boys.

 Lazarus told VOA that a military checkpoint about eight kilometers away was recently taken down because of a Joint Task Force operation.